Spirituality

 Your Mythopoetic Identity

-Soul is more than a guiding voice or feeling we connect with in moments of pure stillness.
-It can be understood as your deepest essence.
-Eco-depth psychologist Bill Plotkin refers to an individual's unique soul identity as their "mythopoetic identity"—an identity not defined by your surface-level labels or roles in the world (for example, it is not your identity as a mother, father, wife, husband, Christian, Taoist, artist, teacher, business person, community leader, or any other worldly role.)
-While these roles can carry great meaning, they are not ultimately who you are at the level of the soul.
-According to Plotkin, it's only by discovering and embodying our mythopoetic self that we can whole-heartedly embrace our deepest callings, and from that place, every action we take becomes an expression of who we truly are.
+Soul is more than a guiding voice or a feeling we connect with in moments of stillness.
+It can also be understood as your deepest essence.
+Eco-depth psychologist Bill Plotkin refers to an individual's unique soul identity as their mythopoetic identity—an identity not defined by surface-level labels such as mother, father, spouse, Christian, African-American, politician, rabbi, artist, teacher, athlete, entrepreneur, podcast host, survivor, or community leader.
+While these roles can carry great meaning and value, they are not, according to Plotkin, ultimately who you are at the level of the soul.

 Dark Nights of the Soul